-I am a PhD Research Fellow at CEES.
-In joined the MedPlag project in 2015 under the supervision of Barbara Bramanti to investigate strains of Yersinia pestis throughout the second plague pandemic (14th - 18th century) via ancient DNA analysis.
+I am a PhD Research Fellow at CEES since 2015 as part of the ERC project MedPlag under the supervision of Barbara Bramanti and Nils Christian Stenseth.
+My PhD project aims to investigate strains of Yersinia pestis throughout the second plague pandemic (14th - 18th century) via ancient DNA analysis.

 My previous research experience at the University of York, UK, focused on the genomic and metagenomic analysis of archaeological samples.
 Specifically, the analysis of dental calculus, ancient oral microbiota and oral pathogens.
-A big portion of my work Involved bioinformatics and the development of scripts for the ancient DNA research group, but also lab based work in the ancient DNA laboratory at BioArCh.
+In Oslo, my research has been focused on the genomic and phylogenetic analysis of bacterial vector-borne pathogens stemming from archaeological human remains.

-My main research interests are in palaeogenomics, palaeopathology, bioinformatics, taphonomy and Neolithic archeology.
+My main research interests are in palaeogenomics, bioinformatics, bacterial genomics and taphonomy.
 In hold an MSc in Human Osteology from the University of Sheffield, with a focus on bone microstructure and diagenesis.
 I also hold a BA in Prehistory and Early History from the University of Vienna, Austria, where I was also studying Biology.

 - Guellil, Meriam (2016).
 Investigating medieval plague via ancient DNA analysis: Results and challenges.